yonkahlon/Zenject/README.md

 }
 ```

-In this example, the Bar1 class will be given an instance of Foo1, and the Bar2 class will use the default version of IFoo which is bound to Foo2.
+In this example, the `Bar1` class will be given an instance of `Foo1`, and the `Bar2` class will use the default version of `IFoo` which is bound to `Foo2`.

-Note also that you can add a name to constructor arguments as well, for example:
+Note also that you can do the same thing for constructor/inject-method arguments as well:

 ```csharp
 public class Bar